ganapathya/democrazy/README.md

 1. Create a new specialist class inheriting from `Agent`
 2. Implement `_execute_task_logic` method
 3. Add specialist to the meta-agent's specialist creation logic
+4. Ensure A2A protocol compatibility

+### Extending A2A Capabilities

+1. Add new skill types to agent cards
+2. Implement custom message handlers
+3. Register skill handlers with `register_a2a_skill_handler`
+4. Follow JSON-RPC 2.0 and A2A specification standards

 ### Extending Capabilities

 1. Add new capability types to `CapabilityType` enum
 2. Update agent DNA templates in `AgentFactory`
 3. Implement corresponding task execution logic
+4. Ensure A2A skill mapping

 ## License